 Incoming EuMIGS Double Degree-students will follow a specialization in ‘migration and citizenship’.
-They will be trained in mobility and processes of socio-economic and political inclusion as contested issues in contemporary Europe.
-These topics are closely linked to the organizational shape of nation-states and the EU, but also with transnational processes observed at individual and societal scale.
+They will be trained in critically exploring mobility and migration processes as well as the contested socio-economic and political inclusion of mirgrants in contemporary Europe.
+These topics are closely linked with the organizational shape of nation-states and the EU.

 Specific foci within the program include:

-- International migrations and mobilities and its institutional structures, policies and actors in a cross-national and historical perspective
+- International migrations and mobilities and their institutional structures

 - Transnationalism and diaspora studies